Who We Are

 Our Mission

-Seeds Worth Sowing (SWS) is a culturally specific, African American–led nonprofit organization based in South Minneapolis, dedicated to strengthening African American families intergenerationally through trauma-informed, culturally grounded services.
+Seeds Worth Sowing (SWS) is a culturally specific, African American–led nonprofit organization based in South Minneapolis, dedicated to strengthening families intergenerationally through trauma-informed, culturally grounded services.

 Everyone deserves access to a system where they feel seen, safe, represented, and nurtured.